QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/clauses/where.md

 SELECT name FROM customer WHERE age BETWEEN 18 AND 24;
 ```

-For strings, you can test if an attribute matches a pattern: `_` is an unknown character, and `%` a string that may be empty.
+For strings, you can test if an attribute matches a pattern: `_` is an unknown character, and `%` is a string that may be empty.

 ```sql!
 -- any character followed by una